 The science is clear: Masks, along with hand hygiene and social distancing, are the most effective way to curb the spread of the novel coronavirus.
-In fact, until there’s a vaccine, they’re really the only tools we have, said Dr. Karan Shukla, a family physician at Novant Health Randolph Family Medicine in Charlotte.
+And while vaccinations are now underway, they’re still the best tool we have, said Dr. Karan Shukla, a family physician at Novant Health Randolph Family Medicine in Charlotte.

 Neck gaiters can be effective